scipy-conference/scipy_proceedings/papers/ivan_nesic/claimed.rst

    Runtime architecture of CLAIMED. :label:`architecture`

-As can be seen in Figure :ref:`architecture`, Elyra - an more specifically the pipeline editor of the Elyra Extension to JupyterLab - allows for visually building data pipelines with a set of assets like notebooks and scripts dragged on a canvas and transparently published to Kubeflow as a Kubeflow pipeline.
+As it can be seen on Figure :ref:`architecture`, Elyra -  specifically the pipeline editor of the Elyra Extension to JupyterLab - allows for visually building data pipelines with a set of assets like notebooks and scripts dragged on a canvas and transparently published to Kubeflow as a Kubeflow pipeline.

-The only thing missing now is a set of re-usable notebooks for different kinds of tasks.
+The only thing missing is a set of re-usable notebooks for different kinds of tasks.
 This is where CLAIMED kicks in.
-We've created CLAIMED as open source library under [complib]_.
-In the next sections we will introduce the Demo Use Case and how components found in CLAIMED have been used to implement this pipeline.
+We've created CLAIMED as open source library [complib]_.
+In the next sections we will introduce the demo use case, along with how components found in CLAIMED have been used to implement this pipeline.

 System Implementation and Demo Use Case